Read Time: 13 minutes

 2. Tools

-Build a resource bank of effective content and sales tools that builds credibility, establishes trust, differentiates your brand and products, and drives customer actions and behaviors.
+Build a resource bank of effective content and sales enablement tools that build credibility, establish trust, differentiate your brand and products, and drive customer actions and behaviors.
 The last action is the most important: driving neutral-to-positive actions will build a cadence of communication and feedback from the customer and move your people from an external, sales relationship to that of a trusted advisor.
 Examples include:

 • Case studies, whitepapers, eBooks, videos, and other digital content that showcase your company, its product/services suite, and concisely conveys the differentiation and market value.